Xlocsinjr/progProject/PROCESS.md

 html fixes the problem.
 Perhaps the slider causes the map to constantly reload.
 UPDATE: Apparently this issue can also be fixed by putting the slider after the world map in the html;.
+- Separated the function updateScatterYear from the main function.
+- Separated the function updateColour from the main function.